 This is a preview of the paper, limited to some initial content.
 Full access requires DieselNet subscription.

 Please log in to view the complete version of this paper.

 In-situ PM measuring techniques are defined as those where the analysis—or at least its important steps—are performed in the aerosol phase.
 Contrary to the more conventional collecting methods, particulates are not collected on a sampling filter and analyzed after collection.
-This makes in-situ methods very suitable for the measurement of such particle properties as sizes and size distributions—which are impossible to determine from a filter sample.
+This makes in-situ methods very suitable for the measurement of such particle properties as number concentrations, sizes, and size distributions—properties that are impossible to determine from a filter sample.
 In-situ instruments are being developed to measure a range of other properties, including PM mass emission.

 Some in-situ instruments have the capability to measure undiluted, hot exhaust at the tailpipe.
 In most cases, however, exhaust gas needs to be sampled and conditioned before measurement.
 Many in-situ instruments work with diluted exhaust, such as from a CVS tunnel or other dilution system, as discussed in the sampling paper.
 The sampling issues discussed there are pertinent to most in-situ instruments.

 Importantly, one needs to remember that particle size distributions are critically influenced by the choice of wet or dry sampling.
 With few exceptions, particle measurement instruments are sensitive to both solid and liquid particles.
 Therefore, particles made of hydrocarbon, sulfuric acid and/or water condensates—and perhaps even single large size molecules, such as those from certain lube oil additives—are measured and reported together with solid particles made of carbon or ash.

 In addition to particle numbers and sizes, a number of other techniques and instruments have been developed that allow for in-situ measurement of various parameters of aerosols.
 These instruments may be categorized as follows :